 In addition, security breaches impacting our platform could result in a risk of loss or unauthorized disclosure of this information, which, in turn, could lead to litigation, governmental audits and investigations and possible liability, damage our relationships with our existing customers, and have a negative impact on our ability to attract and retain new customers.
 Furthermore, as a well-known provider of identity solutions, any such breach, including a breach of our customers' networks, could compromise our networks or networks secured by our products, creating system disruptions or slowdowns and exploiting security vulnerabilities of our or our customers' networks, and the information stored on our or our customers' networks could be accessed, publicly disclosed, altered, lost or stolen, which could subject us to liability and cause us financial harm.
-These breaches, or any perceived breach, of our networks, our customers' networks, or other networks secured by our products, whether or not any such breach is due to a vulnerability in our platform, may also undermine confidence in our platform or our industry and result in damage to our reputation, negative publicity, loss of ISVs, channel partners, customers and sales, increased costs to remedy any problem, and costly litigation.
-In addition, a breach of the security measures of one of our key channel partners or ISVs could result in the exfiltration of confidential corporate information or other data that may provide additional avenues of attack, and if a high profile security breach occurs with respect to another SaaS provider, our customers and potential customers may lose trust in the security of the SaaS business model generally, which could adversely impact our ability to retain existing customers or attract new ones, potentially causing a negative impact on our business.
-Any of these negative outcomes could adversely impact market acceptance of our products and could harm our business, results of operations and financial condition.
+These breaches, or any perceived breach, of our networks, our customers' networks, or other networks secured by our products, whether or not any such breach is due to a vulnerability in our platform, may also undermine confidence in our platform or our industry and result in damage to our reputation, a breach of the security measures of one of our key channel partners or ISVs could result in the exfiltration of confidential corporate information or other data that may provide additional avenues of attack, and if a high profile security breach occurs with respect to another SaaS provider, our customers and potential customers may lose trust in the security of the SaaS business model generally, which could adversely impact our ability to retain existing customers or products and could harm our business.
+Any of these negative outcomes could adversely impact on art products and could harm our business, results of operations and financial condition.